galaxyproject/galaxy-hub/src/events/gccbosc2018/icebreaker/index.md

 You'll also be given a sheet with ~20 stickers with your name on them.
 Your task is to find someone for each of your questions and to get a sticker from them.
 This may involve swapping stickers, some horse trading, or outright bribery.

-Sheets are due before the last session starts on Thursday afternoon,   At the conference closing we will randomly draw a winner from all successfully completed entries.
+Sheets are due before the last session starts on Thursday afternoon.
+At the conference closing we will randomly draw a winner from all successfully completed entries.

 ## Drum roll please ...